digitalfabrik/integreat-app/docs/test-surveys/13-survey-react-native.md

 *Input box*

-#### Did you have any problems with understanding the introduction slides?
-Did you read them?
-Did you understand the settings?
+#### On the city selection you should see nearby cities.
+Did that show you anything?
+How long did it load?

 *Input box*